-1. to educate students at the undergraduate and graduate levels of systems science, industrial engineering and systems engineering,
+- To educate students at the undergraduate and graduate levels of systems science, industrial engineering and systems engineering,

-2. to advance the state of scientific and technical knowledge through basic and applied research,
+- To advance the state of scientific and technical knowledge through basic and applied research,

-3. to provide technical support for the economic development of the state of New York, and
+- To provide technical support for the economic development of the state of New York, and

-4. to provide service to the university, the public, and the professional community.
+- To provide service to the university, the public, and the professional community.

-Again, thank you for your interest and good luck in your educational endeavors.
+Thank you for your interest and good luck in your educational endeavors.

 Professor and Department Chair